 If you’re not using a bar of soap but instead use a liquid cleanser that foams, you must be careful with these, too.
 The rule for any cleanser is: More lather, more drying.
 Less lather, less drying.
 So, when choosing a cleanser, always look for the words ‘sulfate-free’ on the bottle.
 This implies that harsh detergents were removed from the formula so it’s safer and gentler for your face.
-My very favorite recommendation for super-sensitive skin is Moisture Protecting Cleanser (it is SO GOOD!) but I have many other well-formulated, non-drying, sulfate-free cleansers for the various skin types.

 You’re waiting too long after cleansing before you apply your next product.
 Did you know that you have a 60 second window after cleansing your skin to seal in moisture while your skin is damp to prevent severe dehydration?
 More so the winter, when there is low humidity, the air looks for water wherever it can get it and this means taking it from your skin at its most vulnerable time after cleansing.
 When you wash your face, your skin is damp with water afterwards and since water acts like a magnet, it will attract water out from the deep layers of the skin and evaporate into the dry air.
 The result is even tighter, drier skin.
 After cleansing, when your skin is still damp, immediately apply moisturizer (or ideally an alcohol-free toner and serum beforehand) so your skin can stay moist and hydrated.
 The best toner to use in the winter is Moisture Infusion Toner since it corrects dryness and soothes redness and irritation.
 Also, there is a BIG difference between dry and dehydrated skin and you really should learn what it is.